laurensoulagnet/CS496_bookLog_API/README.md

 #Book Log API
 This REST-based web API allows users to record books they have read.
 The API  uses Node.js and Express on the back-end, stores records in a DynamoDB database, and is deployed using Amazon Web Service’s Elastic Beanstalk.

+Please note that AWS_key.js is not included.
+This repository is not complete.

 #Functionality
 Users can create, validate, and delete user accounts, which comprise an email and password.
 Users with accounts can then record or update records of the books they’ve read: the titles, authors, genres (out of a limited set of genres), ratings (out of 5 stars), and the the dates the books were read.